mchekin/mchekin/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning C#
+- 🌱 I’m passionate about Clean Code, Layered Architecture and Domain Driven Design.
-- 👯 I’m looking to collaborate on anything interesting in PHP and C#
+- 👯 I’m looking to collaborate on anything interesting in PHP, C#, Python and NodeJS.
 - 🤔 I’m looking for help with https://github.com/mchekin/rpg
 - 📫 How to reach me: mchekin@gmail.com